project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 to read more about the platform structure and dependencies.

 The CHIP device that runs the lock application is controlled by the CHIP controller device over the Thread protocol.
-By default, the CHIP device should have Thread disabled, and it should be paired with CHIP controller and get configuration from it.
+By default, the CHIP device has Thread disabled, and it should be paired with CHIP controller and get configuration from it.
 Some actions required before establishing full communication are described below.